 Detailed information about the curriculum, as well as administrative policies and procedures, is contained in the Graduate Handbook of the Medieval Institute.
 The curriculum for the Medieval Institute graduate program was recently revised, and there are usually updates each year.
 Full details, including a year-by-year guide to courses and academic milestone requirements, is available in the 2016-17 MI Graduate Handbook (Current students who entered prior to 2009-10, should consult the 2008 MI Graduate Handbook.)

 We provide an individualized program and careful guidance to each of our students.
-During the first two years, students will choose their courses each semester in consultation with the Director of the Medieval Institute (who also serves as Director of Graduate Studies).
+During the first two years, students will choose their courses each semester in consultation with the Director of Graduate Studies.
 During their second year of study students will choose a faculty adviser, ordinarily the person who will direct their dissertation, and that professor will help to guide their further course of study.